Blake Tekotte: Long Island Ducks

 Tekotte signed with the Long Island Ducks of the Atlantic League of Professional Baseball on March 21, 2016.

+Coaching career

 Tekotte retired following the 2016 season, and returned to complete his degree at the University of Miami.
 He has joined the Miami Hurricanes baseball coaching staff for the 2017 season as a student coach.

+Personal life

+In February 2024, Tekotte was charged with assault and kidnapping in Columbia, Missouri.
+He was convicted of assault and kidnapping in July of 2025.